-L - play of the steering wheel, mm;
+L — steering wheel play, mm;

 p=3,14;